Barbara Palmer, 1st Duchess of Cleveland, Mistress of King Charles II of England

 In 1662, King Charles II married Catherine of Braganza.
 Charles insisted on making Barbara Palmer Catherine’s Lady of the Bedchamber, and Barbara served in that position from 1663–1673.
 Catherine declared she would return to Portugal rather than openly accept the arrangement with Barbara.
 Charles then dismissed nearly all the members of Catherine’s Portuguese retinue, after which she stopped actively resisting, which pleased Charles, however, she participated very little in court life and activities.
 Despite fathering at least 16 illegitimate children with his mistresses, Charles had no children with Catherine.

 In December 1663, Barbara converted from the Church of England to Roman Catholicism.
 Some historians believe it was an attempt to strengthen her position with King Charles II, and some believe it was a way of restoring her ties with her Catholic husband Roger Palmer.
-Upon hearing of Barbara’s conversion King Charles II said that he was interested in ladies’ bodies, not their souls.
+Upon hearing of Barbara’s conversion King Charles II said he was interested in ladies’ bodies, not their souls.

 Barbara Palmer, circa 1666; Credit – Wikipedia